Hero Image

 New beginnings in Australia

 That realisation pushed me to look deeper.
-Colourism in Sri Lanka didn’t appear out of nowhere.
+Colorism in Sri Lanka didn’t appear out of nowhere.
 It was woven through generations - by caste, class, and centuries of colonisation.

 Our colonisers didn’t just rule us politically; they reshaped our standards of beauty, pride, and identity.
 Fairness became linked with privilege.
 Whiteness was painted as power.
 Slowly, we began to internalise it, until it seemed natural to bleach our skin, straighten our hair, and chase lighter features - forgetting that our skin - rich with melanin - was made to thrive under our sun.
 It was never a curse, but a kind of armour.